Brainsware/sealas/README.md

 # Sealas - Zero Knowledge Online Accounting Software For Freelancers

-Sealas is Open Source.
-Open Source in all matters technical: the source code is available on Github, and everybody's welcome to support us with pull requests.
+Follow the journey of our development of a secure client-side encrypted accounting software.

+Learn with us the ins and outs of working on a project with the focus on security and usability.
-... and Open Source in spirit: we write about the whole development of Sealas and the hows and whys behind our technical, design and business decisions.
+We write about the challenges, hows and whys behind our technical, design and business decisions.

-Check out the [website and blog repository](https://github.com/Brainsware/sealas-site), and follow our development of Sealas here: [https://sealas.at/blog](https://sealas.at/blog)
+Check out the blog here: [https://sealas.at/blog](https://sealas.at/blog)

 ## Build Status